hhariri/hhariri.github.io/_posts/2017-05-28-raspberry-pi-starter-kit-and-kotlin-native.md

 contain a file name `pigpio.h` amongst others.

 <br/>
 To create the stubs, we invoke the **cinterop** tool that ships with Kotlin/Native (located in the bin folder).
-This tool requires a definition file, which contains information about the headers we want to create stubs for, along with some options.
+This tool requires a definition file, in our case named `pigpio.def`, which contains information about the headers we want to create stubs for, along with some options.
 In our case, it would simply be:

 ```text